LeoVarnet/fastACI/README.md

 Aba/Ada discrimination using a female speaker (S41F from the Logatome corpus):

     fastACI_experiment('speechACI_Logatome-abda-S41F','S01','white');

+Aba/Ada discrimination using a male speaker (S43M from the Logatome corpus):

+    fastACI_experiment('speechACI_Logatome-abda-S43M','S01','white');

 # Simulating a listening experiment
 A listening experiment can be simulated using an artificial listener or, in other words, an auditory model.
 So far, we have validated the use of the models `osses2021` (Osses & Kohlrausch, 2021) and `king2019` (King et al., 2019), both available within AMT 1.0.